The Best Multiplayer Games for Android [December 2019]

 Despite Arena‘s modified control scheme from something like League or Dota 2, everything feels accurate and easy to control.
 The store interface is tap-friendly, as are your abilities that make it easy to level up.
 You’re always aware of where your target lies with an enemy hero or minion, which makes it easy to target a character inside the game.
 On our test Pixel 2 XL, we saw no noticeable frame drops in both bot matches or online play; everything seemed to hold up to around 60FPS.
 It’s fair to say this level of polish has something to do to Arena‘s connection to League of Legends, but by no means is that a bad thing.
 In fact, though Arena often looks identical to its desktop-based older brother, that connection has basically ensured the game looks and plays great.

 In addition to original characters, you’ll also find sponsored champions filling in the game, including the likes of Batman put in place of characters based on Chinese folklore that would be unrecognizable stateside.
 You can use Facebook to connect with friends, and with built-in online voice chat (a rarity in online mobile MOBAs, as far as we’re aware), you can communicate and plan strategies all while playing around the world without the need for a keyboard.
 Unsurprisingly, there are a ton of in-app purchases available here, though they’re mostly used for skins and other non-essential content.
 Still, this is essentially a mobile-friendly version of League of Legends, and any fans of that game will be foolish not to jump on the bandwagon with this one.
-Whether the US popularity will match what we’ve seen in China remains to be seen, but it’s clear that Tencent is doing their best to find success in a previously-untapped market.

 Unlike other games on this list, Dual is an indie project that isn’t based on an existing project or developed in order to port a project from PC or consoles to mobile devices.
 Instead, Dual (which is stylized in all capital letters but for the sake of this article will remain in lowercase) is a project designed for people looking to play a game between two devices locally.
 There’s no single player campaign or options, and there’s no online multiplayer.
-With Dual, it’s you and a friend, battling it out for victory as you tilt and move your device to score against your enemy in real time.
+With Dual, it’s you and a friend, battling it out for victory as you tilt and move your device to score against your enemy in real-time.
 It’s a blast to play, and is absolutely worth checking out for anyone looking to play games with their fellow Android-owning friends.

 The basic setup of Dual is pretty simple, even if it seems overly complex at first.
 You and a friend grab your phones, pair them together over Bluetooth or WiFi, and you stand (or sit, but it’s best played standing) next to each other, phone to phone.
 The battlefield of Dual, composed of minimal graphics and black backdrops, stretches across both displays on your phones, which is why it’s important to be close to each other in order to see the puck slide across screens.
 Throughout the game, you use your phone’s gyroscope to move your piece, moving it around to tap on the puck sliding back and forth and to push the piece between both sides.
 As you battle, you’ll be trying to score on the opponent by sliding the puck into their goal, like air hockey or Pong, while defending yourself from bullets and other power-ups that come from each ship.

 There’s a few different game modes as well, including a mode that requires you to defend your side from an onslaught of attackers by working together with your friend and a mode that requires you to deflect the ball off of the side of the arena in order to score and win the game.
-These additional modes join the basic dueling mode that allow you to change up the gameplay against your opponents, making it an incredibly fun twist on the multiplayer genre, and allowing for some changes to the core gameplay.
+These additional modes join the basic dueling mode that allow you to change-up the gameplay against your opponents, making it an incredibly fun twist on the multiplayer genre, and allowing for some changes to the core gameplay.
 One fun twist to the game: you can collect color sets for your player “tokens” within the game, and each device has its own color set, which means you’ll need to play against multiple friends to collect every color.

 Perhaps the best thing about Dual is its price.
 It’s a free to play game, with the basic Duel mode available for free to all players and all unlocks available for just $1.99.
 Only one player has to buy the $1.99 unlock to play with other people, so once you own the game yourself, all of your friends can play all three game modes assuming they’re playing with you within the game.
 Dual also has crossplay with Android and iOS, which means you aren’t limited to who you can play with based on your platform of choice, and the game is still routinely updated with new modes and new patches.
 Ultimately, all of this makes for a great local multiplayer title, something you can try out for free and buy into at an incredibly low price if you wish.
 With no ads and only the single unlock price for the whole game, Dual is one of those titles you just want to support on mobile platforms.
 Definitely check this one out.